blackminystudio/tacklepay/.github/PULL_REQUEST_TEMPLATE.md

 ### Author preparation checklist

-- [ ] Current branch is rebased with latest 'main' branch
+- [ ] Current branch is rebased with latest 'Staging' branch
 - [ ] PR is targeting only one issue
 - [ ] Commit messages are descriptive, consistent, and follow the project's guidelines.
 - [ ] Branch name matches with at least `<jira link reference>-<short change description>`